Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 This result was extended to Wigner functions in \Refe{PhysRevA.51.2575}, however this is limited to the Heisenberg-Weyl case.
 We note here that in the case of \SU{N}, one can simply use \Eq{SUNTransform} to write \Eq{RenyiEntropy} in terms of the Wigner function.

 The above set of equations provide a framework that show how the phase-space representation of quantum mechanics can prove a viable alternative to the more traditional density operator approach.
 All of the above can also be extended for any choice of phase-space function, such as the $Q$, $P$, and Weyl functions.
 And where the equations were specifically states for qudit states, general expressions can be found to calculate these values for \SU{N} structures of even continuous-variable systems.
-Further to these measures, negativity in the Wigner function plays an important role, where the manifestation of these negative values provide nuanced details for each system.
-A closer look into these measures will be considered next.
+Further to these measures there are other ways in which phase-space methods have been useful to characterize a quantum state, these are: measures of coherence;\Cite{Sperling2018, Sperling2020} phase-space inequalities;\Cite{park2020,Bohmann2020,Bohmann2020-2,Biagi2021}; and the negativity in the Wigner function, which plays an important role.
+The manifestation of these negative values provide nuanced details for each system.
+A closer look into negative values will be considered next.